-The most common complaints from homeowners relate to bats living in an attic and the unpleasant odor created by bat droppings (guano).
+The most common complaint from homeowners relates to bats living in an attic and the unpleasant odor created by bat droppings (guano).
 This excrement can quickly pile up, producing a strong, rancid, ammonia-like stench during its decomposition process.
-Along with the smell comes the presence of H-capsulatum spores.
+Along with the smell comes the presence of H-capsulatum spores (a parasitic fungus).
 Inhaling these spores can cause humans to contract Histoplasmosis, an infectious respiratory disease.
 Although the symptoms can vary and are often similar to the flu, prolonged exposure and incorrect treatment due to a misdiagnosis can lead to chronic lung disease.

 What to do when you find bats

 If you suspect that there are bats in your attic or walls, find a pest management professional that is licensed and well-versed in bat trapping, catching and netting techniques.
 When calling local pest control companies, ask for a bat removal professional who will perform a permanent bat exclusion and attic clean up which includes the replacement of soiled insulation.
 Do not attempt to get rid of the pests on your own.
 Bat removal professionals have the appropriate experience and expertise to tackle anything from bats swarming around an office building to capturing a loose bat in your house.

 When you choose your bat removal professional, here are a few things to keep in mind:

 - The bat removal professional should notice the details and point out noticeable signs of bats